-FDEP CRCP
+DEP CRCP

-FDEP SED
+DEP SED

-FDEP OGC
+DEP OGC

-FDEP Biscayne Bay Aquatic Preserve
+DEP Biscayne Bay Aquatic Preserve

-FDEP District 5 Division of Recreation and Parks
+DEP District 5 Division of Recreation and Parks

 FWC Division of Habitat and Species Conservation

 FWC FWRI

 FWC Law Enforcement

 BCEPGMD

 DRER

 NCRI

-This course trained key individuals within the south Florida region in the standards and protocols developed for conducting legally defensible investigations of marine natural resource impacts on coral reefs to determine responsible parties, mitigation strategies, and gather evidence for decision making.
-Since the training, participants have attended two follow up meetings lead by the RIPR Coordinator.
-These meetings were held to develop coral reef injury response protocols using information from the CSI course and to identify memorandums of understanding (MOUs) that need to be created between agencies to allow for resource trustees to easily assist FDEP CRCP during hardbottom injury events.
-During Phase IV the coral reef injury response protocols and MOUs will be finalized.
+This course trained key individuals within the southeast Florida region in the standards and protocols developed for conducting legally defensible investigations of marine natural resource impacts on coral reefs to determine responsible parties, mitigation strategies, and gather evidence for decision making.
+Lead by the RIPR Coordinator in Phase III and IV, participants have developed coral reef injury response protocols using information from the CSI course and updated the Memorandum of Agreement (MOA) between FWC, FWRI, and DEP that allows for resource trustees to easily assist DEP CRCP during injury events.
+Also during Phase IV, the annual refresher CSI training was held to ensure the updated data collection and response protocols were reviewed by the relevant resource trustees and advisors.
+An annual refresher CSI training will be given every year and will be mandatory in order for a resource trustee to assist DEP with southeast Florida injury events.